OpenTreeOfLife/ot-ansible/README.md

     https://github.com/OpenTreeOfLife/otindex_ansible
   * https://andidog.de/blog/2017-04-24-ansible-best-practices

-# Setting variables
+# Setting role variables

 Variables for roles are set in `role/defaults`, not `role/vars`.
-This makes it easy to override role defaults using variables for hosts in `group_vars`.
+This makes it easy to override role defaults either in `group_vars` (when the
-You can also set variables as command line parameters when calling `ansible-playbook`.
-See the [ansible docs on variable priority](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for the gory details on how this works.
+setting is specific for a host) or with `include_role` (when a setting is specific for a playbook / another role).
+See the [ansible docs on variable priority](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for the gory details on how variable priority works.

 # Deploying the synthetic tree